How FICO Credit Scores Are Calculated

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 What can you do to improve your FICO score?
-Unfortunately, not much.
-Despite what you hear from "credit repair" companies, the FICO score is built on your lifelong credit history, so it's not possible to raise it significantly in the short term.
-(Of course you can and should have incorrect items removed from your credit report.)
+Very little in the short term.
+Despite what you hear from "credit repair" companies, the score is formulated from your lifetime credit history, so it's not possible to raise it significantly in the short term.
+(Of course you must appeal incorrect items on your credit report.)

 Know your FICO score

-To raise your credit score, you must get the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
-They also provide helpful information and tools that help you improve your credit score.
+To raise your credit score, you must get the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the first FICO credit score, sells credit scores on myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are information and online tools that can help you understand how to improve your credit score.